 Players are usually prohibited to go south i.e. cash out in the middle of a hand or during their time on the table.
 Unless they mean to quit the table for good.

 However, anyone can buy in and cash out from the table any time they wish to.
 (Once a hand is complete).
-In some games, a player who cashes out is not allowed to buy-in again until a certain time period has lapsed.
+In some poker games, a player who cashes out is not allowed to buy in again until a certain time period has lapsed.

 About the stakes

-If a player can putting in all the money in the pot, they can buy in if the game pattern allows them to.
+If a player can put in all the money in the pot, they can buy in if the game pattern allows them to.

 Now the blinds

-Cash games or ring games may also be called as ring games, however, Doyel Brunson in his book super system, he mentions ring games as those where the tables are full at all time unlike in cash games where the table could be short-handed.
+Poker Cash games or ring games may also be called ring games, however, Doyel Brunson in his book super system mentions ring games as those where the tables are full at all times, unlike poker cash games where the table could be short-handed.

-We assume by now one side of the story is lucid, this will tend to become clearer when we put the cash game a.k.a. live action in contrast with the tournaments fondly called as tournys.
+We assume by now one side of the story is lucid, this will tend to become clearer when we put the cash game a.k.a. live action in contrast with the tournaments fondly called tourneys.